biletnikov/avr-nec-ir-decoder/README.md

 	}
 ```

-If you have unknown IR device then you do not know about its command codes.
+If you have unknown IR device then you need to know its commands.
+For that, you can run a test application : IR_Receiver_Test.cpp,
-It is recommended to use USB-to-TTL converter and IR_Receiver_Test.cpp to check and read all commands that your IR device can send to the receiver.
+whic will connect MCU via UART to the PC (use USB-to-TTL converter can be used).
+Run serial monitor (like in Arduino) or any other tool to read the messages from the MCU.
+Press buttons on your Remote control and see the actual commands on the PC.
+When you know all commands and the device address, you can programm them.
+I would suggest to create "IR_XXX_Control.h" file and put all commands there.

 ## Schematic
 You can find the schema in the "Schematic" folder.